Quasar Men's Laptop Backpack

 So far so good.
 I

-[This review was collected as part of a promotion.]
 So far so good.
 I honestly never heard of Osprey until I did extensive research before pulling the trigger on the buy.
 The lifetime warranty and great feedback from multiple sources got me on board and I purchased the quasar 26 to replace my daily work backpack.
 As soon as I converted everything over and threw it on I was sold.
 My daughter is traveling abroad so I already know where I'm shopping for her gear.
 Osprey hands down.

 Customer review from Osprey